zarf-dev/zarf/site/src/content/docs/commands/zarf_tools_monitor.md

 ### Options inherited from parent commands

 ```
+      --log-format string   [alpha] Select a logging format.
+Defaults to 'text'.
+Valid options are: 'text', 'json', 'console', 'dev'
       --plain-http          Force the connections over HTTP instead of HTTPS.
 This flag should only be used if you have a specific reason and accept the reduced security posture.
 ```

 ### SEE ALSO